Ronald C. White: A. Lincoln: A Biography

+In his review of A. Lincoln, historian David W. Blight wrote, "this thoroughly researched book belongs on the A-list of major biographies of the tall Illinoisan; it's a worthy companion for all who admire Lincoln's prose and his ability to see into, and explain, America's greatest crisis."
+Reviewer Phillip C. Stone wrote:

 American Ulysses

-In 2016, White published American Ulysses: A Life of Ulysses S. Grant in 2016, which became an instant New York Times bestseller.
+In 2016, White published American Ulysses: A Life of Ulysses S. Grant, which became an instant New York Times bestseller.
 General (Ret.)
 David H. Petraeus declared, "Certain to be recognized as the classic work on Grant, American Ulysses is a monumental examination of one of the most compelling figures in American history."
 Jon Meacham wrote, "In this thorough and engaging new book, Ronald C. White restores U. S. Grant to the pantheon of great Americans."
 Presidential historian Richard Norton Smith stated, "Employing a perspective as fresh as his newly tapped sources, White at last solves the Grant Enigma—reconciling in character and ability the hero of Appomattox with the (allegedly) failed President.
 It is the biography that Grant deserves, and that only a scholar of the first rank can deliver."

 Reviewer Richard G. Mannion, states regarding American Ulysses:

+Lincoln in Private: What His Most Personal Reflections Tell Us About Our Greatest President

+In 2021, White published Lincoln in Private, which, historian Andrew F. Lang wrote, examines "109 surviving fragments or notes that feature what [Lincoln] called his 'best' (though often 'disconnected') thoughts.
+In scrawled penmanship, Lincoln explored a range of subjects: the mysteries of nature, a lawyer's public reputation, the immorality of slavery, the active role of God in human affairs.
+These notes—some no more than a few sentences, others multiple paragraphs—were not, according to Lincoln's personal secretaries, John Nicolay and John Hay, 'written to be seen by men'".